-- 1. Are you aware of the Council on Aging and services it offers to seniors? - 2.
-Have you used Council on Aging Services in the past or are you currently using services? - 3.
-Do you know how and/or where to access information regarding services available for seniors in Rock County? - 4.
-Do you have access to and use a computer and/or smart phone? - 5.
-Do you have access to internet? - 6.
-What are the top three concerns you have at this time? - 7.
-What will you need in the next 3, 5, or 10 years to help you remain as independent as possible? - 8.
-What areas would you like to learn more about? - 9.
-Do you know where your nearest senior center is? - 10.
-Do you or have you ever attended events there? - 11.
-If you are a caregiver for a spouse or family member/friend, what resources do you feel are important? - 12.
-Are there services or events you have seen or heard of in other communities that you think would be helpful to seniors in Rock County? - 13.
-In what social activities would you like to participate? - 14.
-What do you feel is the most effective way to publicize the services we offer?
+Ising services?
+Do you know how and/or where to access information regarding services vailable for seniors in Rock County?
+Do you have access to and use a computer and/or smart phone?
+Do you have access to internet?
+What are the top three concerns you have at this time?
+What will you need in the next 3, 5, or 10 years to help you remain as ndependent as possible?
+What areas would you like to learn more about?
+9. Do you know where your nearest senior center is?
+Do you or have you ever attended events there? f you are a caregiver for a spouse or family member/friend, what esources do you feel are important?
+Are there services or events you have seen or heard of in other communities that you think would be helpful to seniors in Rock County? n what social activities would you like to participate?
+What do you feel is the most effective way to publicize the services we offer? keaways/Findings: Sixty percent of the people who took the survey were aware of the Council on Aging. keaways/Findings: